 View this post on Instagram

-Woolmark's campaign combines striking and familiar dystopian visuals with a strong message — an effective way to capture the attention of audiences worldwide and highlight its brand values of sustainability and circular fashion.
+"Wear Wool, Not Waste" combines striking and familiar dystopian visuals with a strong message — an effective way to capture the attention of audiences worldwide and highlight its brand values of sustainability and circular fashion.

 Running Clothes, Literally

-"Wear Wool, Not Waste" kickstarts with a commuter noticing a pair of track pants come to life straight from the sidewalk dumpster.
+The short film kickstarts with a commuter noticing a pair of track pants come to life straight from the sidewalk dumpster.

-The pants, along with other types of clothing made out of synthetic materials, then begin run, forming a zombie-like mob on the city streets.
+The pants, along with other types of clothing made out of synthetic materials, then begin to run, forming a zombie-like mob on the city streets.

 Passers-by take notice, surprised over what they're witnessing.
 The spot then plays out like an apocalyptic film, with cars stopping in the middle of the street and citizens fleeing the scene.